Skip to Main Content

 ATMAS Minimum 'C' grade in Year 11 A1/A2 Mathematics Specialist.

-Media Production & Analysis: ATAR A1MPA/A2MPA Minimum of 60% in Year 10 English Course 2 (Mainstream), or, a minimum of 55% in English Course 1 (Literature).
+Media Production & Analysis: ATAR A1MPA/A2MPA Minimum of 60% in Year 10 English Course 2 (Mainstream), or, a minimum of 55% in English Course 1.

-ATMPA Minimum 'C' grade in Year 11 A1/A2 Media Production & Analysis or, 65% or better in Year 11 English ATAR.
+ATMPA Minimum of ‘C’ grade in Year 11 Media Production and Analysis, or, 65% or better in English Course 2.
+For further information regarding Media please contact Rebecca Bryant, Media teacher.

 Modern History: ATAR A1HIM/A2HIM 55% in Humanities and a ‘C’ grade in English.